This article may contain compensated links. Please read disclaimer for more info.

-Don’t miss rue du Bain-aux-Plantes, with its beautiful renaissance half-timbered houses and its pretty tanners’ houses.
+Don’t miss rue du Bain-aux-Plantes, with its beautiful renaissance half-timbered houses and picturesque houses.
 Then go from bridge to bridge, walk along the canals, get lost in the small cobbled streets, and let the charm operate.

-La Petite France is also a very touristy neighborhood and often comes with the crowds.
+La Petite France is also a very touristy neighborhood, and it is often crowded.
 We recommend visiting it very early in the morning or at night when the day-trippers are gone.
-Mornings are particularly bright there and nights incredibly romantic.
+Mornings are particularly bright there, and nights are incredibly romantic.

 After your stroll around La Petite France, it’s time to explore the covered bridges and the Vauban dam, located a few meters from each other.

 Les Ponts Couverts (the covered bridges) are three bridges spanning the Ill River and dominated by three imposing square towers, vestiges of the 13th-century city walls.
-Wooden walkways covered by a large roof are at the origin of the name but in the 19th century, they were replaced by stone bridges (without roof).
-A bit further there’s a fourth tower nicknamed “the executioner’s tower”.
+Wooden walkways covered by a large roof are at the origin of the name, but in the 19th century, they were replaced by stone bridges (without a roof).
+A bit further, there’s a fourth tower nicknamed “the executioner’s tower.”

-A Strasbourg river cruise (Batorama) may sound cliché but it is really worth it!
-Apart from admiring Strasbourg and its main sights from the water, this cruise allows visitors to discover other lesser-known neighborhoods which are more difficult to reach on foot from Old Strasbourg like the Neustadt, the Imperial neighborhood or the European neighborhood.
-In addition, the comments about the city (in 4 languages) are very interesting
+A Strasbourg river cruise (Batorama) may sound cliché, but it is really worth it!
+Apart from admiring Strasbourg and its main sights from the water, this cruise allows visitors to discover other lesser-known neighborhoods which are more difficult to reach on foot from Old Strasbourg: the Neustadt, the Imperial neighborhood, or the European neighborhood.

 Strasbourg is also a culinary capital, the perfect place to taste Alsatian specialties!
 From the traditional choucroute in a winstub to the fanciest restaurants, come to Strasbourg to taste delicious regional specialties and excellent wines, mostly whites.